Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 295 should in theory be a lot superior to the GeForce GT 450 (OEM) overall. (explain)
+Memory BandwidthIn theory, the GeForce GTX 295 should be 133% quicker than the GeForce GT 450 (OEM) in general, due to its higher bandwidth. (explain)

-Texel RateThe GeForce GTX 295 should be much (more or less 386%) more effective at anisotropic filtering than the GeForce GT 450 (OEM). (explain)
+Texel RateThe GeForce GTX 295 is quite a bit (about 386%) better at texture filtering than the GeForce GT 450 (OEM). (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison